browserengineering/book/book/browsersandweb.md

 [^12]:
      I say “forced’, which has a negative connotation, but it’s more of an iterative & continuous process of improvement.

-[^13]:
-     In the early days, people actually did this!
-And when their web site became very popular, it immediately ran out of bandwidth and computing power and became inaccessible.

-[^14]:
-     “Server-side rendering” is the process of assembling HTML on the server when loading a web page.
-In fact, server-side rendering is in fact often run in JavaScript, and sometimes even with a “headless” web browser.

-[^15]:
-     Progressive Web App

-[^16]:
-     It’s worth repeating here that this definition is not accidental and is part of the original design of the web.

-[^17]:
-     For example, if you’re using an installed PWA, are you using a browser?

 [^18]:
      Google’s [mission](https://about.google/) statement to “organize the world’s information and make it universally accessible and useful” is almost exactly the same as this.
 This is not a coincidence - a search engine shares some characteristics with a browser.